jcvanly/Assembly-Silos/README.md

 1. Clone the repository: `git clone https://lobogit.unm.edu/lmcdougall/assembly-silos.git`
 2. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA).
 3. Make sure JavaFX is properly set up in your IDE.
-4. Run the `AssemblySilosGUI.java` file to start the application.
+4. Run the `AssemblySilosGUI.java` with a command line argument of the path to the initial program set-up .txt file.
-5. Input the initial program set-up via a .txt file through the file chooser.
-6. Use the provided controls to start, pause, step, and stop the execution of silo programs.
+5. Use the provided controls to start, pause, step, and stop the execution of silo programs.